What you need for a tile base

 - 3/4-in. tongue-and-groove plywood or OSB (oriented strand board).
 No extra layers of underlayment are required.
 Just screw the floor down with 1-5/8 in. drywall screws spaced every 6 in.

 - Vinyl flooring glued over 1/4-in. underlayment.
 As long as the subfloor is 3/4-in. tongue-and-groove material, screw the underlayment down right through the vinyl with 1-1/4-in. drywall screws spaced every 6 in.
-Use 1/4-in. thick cement board instead of the usual 1/2-in. sheets.
+Use 1/4-in. thick cement board instead of the usual 1/2-in. cement boards that some in sheets.
 That’ll keep the floor thickness to a minimum.

 2. Get rid of the high ridges and sink the fasteners Check all plywood seams with a straightedge held perpendicular to the seams.
 If it teeter-totters over any joints, use a belt sander to grind down the ridge so it’s even with the rest of the floor.
 Set any “proud” nail- or screwheads.

 3. Embed the cement board in latex-modified thin-set mortar The main reason for using thin-set between the cement board and the subfloor isn’t as much for bonding as it is for even, void-free cement board support throughout the floor.
-Precut and fit all the cement board and lift it out.
+Precut and fit all the cement board and then lift all of the cement boards out.
 Then spread thinset mortar with the flat side of a 1/4-in. notched trowel and use the notched edge to “comb” the mortar.
 Embed the cement board and screw it to the underlayment with special 1-1/4 in. cement board screws spaced every 4 in.

 4. Tape the seams Lay cement board fiberglass mesh tape over all the seams (it’s sticky on one side).
 Use a wide putty knife or a flat trowel to spread thin-set mortar over the tape, making sure to knock down any ridges or high spots.